nmshd/documentation/_docs_integrate/attribute-introduction.md

 ### LocalAttributes and RelationshipAttributes

 From a technical perspective, a RelationshipAttribute is always stored as the `content` of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute).
-Depending on the values of certain properties of the LocalAttribute, a LocalAttribute whose `content` is given by a RelationshipAttribute is also referred to as an **OwnRelationshipAttribute**, a **PeerRelationshipAttribute**, an **emitted ThirdPartyRelationshipAttribute** or a **received ThirdPartyRelationshipAttribute**.
+Depending on the values of certain properties of the LocalAttribute, a LocalAttribute whose `content` is given by a RelationshipAttribute is also referred to as an **OwnRelationshipAttribute**, a **PeerRelationshipAttribute** or a **ThirdPartyRelationshipAttribute**.
 For the simple initial creation of a RelationshipAttribute within a given Relationship, the terms [OwnRelationshipAttribute and PeerRelationshipAttribute](#ownrelationshipattributes-and-peerrelationshipattributes) are relevant.
-The terms [emitted ThirdPartyRelationshipAttribute and received ThirdPartyRelationshipAttribute](#emitted-and-received-shared-thirdpartyrelationshipattributes) are used if an existing RelationshipAttribute from one Relationship is shared with a peer from another Relationship.
+The term [ThirdPartyRelationshipAttribute](#thirdpartyrelationshipattributes) is used if an existing RelationshipAttribute from one Relationship is shared with a peer from another Relationship.

 #### OwnRelationshipAttributes and PeerRelationshipAttributes